What does “takusan” mean in Japanese?

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “takusan” to make it sound polite.

 This is another typical usage of “takusan”.
-Like this example, it can work with a negative nuance to mean ‘no more’.
-It’s worth knowing.
+Like in this example, it can work with a negative nuance to mean ‘no more’ in Japanese.
+It’s worth knowing, I think.

 Summary

-In this blog post, I’ve explained the definition and meanings of “takusan” and its kanji expression in detail.
+In this blog post, I’ve explained the definition and meanings of “takusan” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- takusan – 沢山 (たくさん) : a noun, but normally used as an adverb of degree to mean ‘many’, ‘much’, or such in Japanese.
-Native speakers use this word to describe a large number of things or a large amount of things.
-They basically write this in hiragana, but the kanji expression is still in line with the meanings: these two kanji characters describe something piled up very high.
-When this is used especially with a negative nuance, this can also mean ‘enough’, ‘sufficient’, ‘no more’, or such.
+- takusan – 沢山 (たくさん) : a noun, but quite often used as an adverb of quantity to mean ‘many’, ‘much’, or such in Japanese.
+Japanese native speakers use this word to describe a large number of things or a large amount of things.
+Usually this is written in hiragana, but the kanji expression is still in line with the actual meanings: these two kanji characters describe something piled up very high.
+When this is used with a negative nuance, this can also mean ‘enough’, ‘sufficient’, ‘no more’, or such in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.